Tutorial: Setting Up an OIDC Provider for Authentication

 The KUBECONFIG environment variable is set to be kept up-to-date.

-Defining Access Roles
+Defining Access Roles for OKS Users

 |

-You can check your current user on the OKS side using the kubectl whoami command: Request sample
+You can check your current user on the OKS side by using the kubectl whoami command: Request sample

-Response sample
+Result sample

 |